GuidesBest time

 During solar minimum (roughly 2018-2020), a Kp 5 storm occurred perhaps 30-40 times per year globally.
 During solar maximum, Kp 5+ events occur 80-100+ times annually, and extreme events like the G5 storm of May 2024 - visible across the UK, Europe, and the northern USA - are possible where they would be rare at solar minimum.

 Practically, this means the 2024-2026 window is an exceptionally good time to plan an aurora trip.
+Search flights to Reykjavik on Aviasales early - October and February dates fill fast.
 Locations that rarely see aurora - Scotland, northern England, the Netherlands - are seeing regular displays.
 High-latitude destinations like Tromsø and Saariselkä are seeing aurora at unusually high frequencies even in low-Kp conditions.

 Aurora australis - southern hemisphere season

 Aurora australis follows the same solar physics as aurora borealis - both respond to the same geomagnetic storms.
 The difference is season.
-When the northern hemisphere is in summer (May to August), the southern hemisphere is in winter and its aurora season peaks.
+When the northern hemisphere is in summer (May to August), the southern hemisphere is in winter, and the austral winter is when most New Zealand and Tasmania trips are planned for darkness.

 Lake Tekapo in New Zealand and Hobart in Tasmania are the most accessible southern aurora destinations.
 The Aoraki Mackenzie Dark Sky Reserve around Lake Tekapo is one of the best dark-sky viewing areas in the world.